hertzmann/hertzmann.github.io/_posts/2020-04-19-lines-as-edges.md

 In order to discuss the hypothesis, we need a clear statement of what it actually says.
 Yet, for being so widely accepted, it's very hard to find such a statement.
 Although the idea has been "in the air" for decades, the only real statement of *Lines-As-Edges* that I've found is by [Sayim and Cavanagh (2011)](https://www.frontiersin.org/articles/10.3389/fnhum.2011.00118/full).

 The idea arises from two compelling observations.
 First, since [the pioneering experiments of Hubel and Wiesel in 50's and 60's](https://www.youtube.com/watch?v=IOHayh06LJ4), we know that the visual cortex includes cells that are responsive the edge patterns.
 In short, one of the first things that happens to the signal from our retinas is edge detection.
 Second, if you run an edge detector on a real image, and threshold the responses, then you often get something that looks like a line drawing.
-Here is one example, a Difference-of_Gaussians from the [XDoG paper](https://www.kyprianidis.com/p/cag2012/):
+Here is one example, a Difference-of-Gaussians from the [XDoG paper](https://www.kyprianidis.com/p/cag2012/):

 ![Difference-of-Gaussian filter](../../../images/DoG.jpg)